MonaSolutions/MonaServer/_sources/installation.txt

 [servers]
 ===================================

 - **port** : port to receive incoming server connection (in a multiple servers configuration, see `Scalability and load-balancing <./scalability.html>`_ for more details).
-If you don't configure this port, no one MonaServer can etablish a connection therewith it.
+If you don't configure this port, MonaServer cannot establish a connection with it.

-.. warning::  Exchange between servers is done in a uncrypted TCP way, so to avoid an attack by this incoming end point the *servers.port* should be protected by a firewall to allow just a connection by an other server and nothing else.
+.. warning::  The exchange between servers is done in a unencrypted TCP way, so to avoid an attack by this incoming end point the *servers.port* should be protected by a firewall to allow just a connection by an other server and nothing else.

 - **targets** : list of MonaServer addresses (separated by semicolons) to connect on start-up.
 When the server will start, it will try to etablish a connection to these addresses every 10 seconds (see `Scalability and load-balancing <./scalability.html>`_ for more details).
 Each token can include arguments through as a query url form: